unrealwork/atsd-use-cases/research/fitness-index/README.md

-In both of these examples, where cities with similar population sizes were consciously selected to test the Raleigh/Charlotte hypothesis, the standard deviation of their rank was 16, or twice the value of the average standard deviation shown by cities when controlled for location.
+In both of these examples, where cities with similar population sizes were consciously selected to test the Raleigh/Charlotte hypothesis, the standard deviation of their rank is 16, or twice the value of the average standard deviation shown by cities when controlled for location.
 That contrast is even more vivid when comparing the raw score numbers, with size-controlled data showing a standard deviation of 13.2 and 14.7, both more than double the average standard deviation of 6.0 for location-controlled data.
-Uncertainty values for similarities within a given state being significant are calculated below, the expected value is the average value of the AFI score in the given MSA's state:
+Uncertainty values for similarities within a given state being significant are calculated below, the expected value is the average value of the AFI score in the given MSA state:

 | State |  Metropolitan Statistical Area | AFI Score (O1) | State Average (E1) | X^2 |
 |-------|--------------------------------|----------------|--------------------|-----|